 Got something to add?
 Hit me up in the comments with your ideas and suggestions 👇

 Need help putting your holiday marketing strategy into action?

-The humble Power Hour has had a makeover, and is totally dedicated to helping business owners get professional sales copy at the speed of light.
+My Disco Calls are dedicated to helping business owners create professional sales copy at the speed of light.